LarissaReames-NOAA/MPASSIT/README.md

   (if your machine supports lua modulefiles) or build.[target].
 In this file you will need to load your desired compiling environment, including cmake and MPI.
 Environmental variables NETCDF and ESMFMKFILE are also necessary and should be pointed to the top directory of the NETCDF install and the file esmf.mk of your ESMF install, respectively.
+Note that this code requires NetCDF compiled with hdf5.

   An example file that loads the build environment through modulefiles and the extra libraries via LD_LIBRARY_PATH modification is provided in modulfiles/build.jet.test.intel.lua.